-- Select ‘Edit’, which will take you to your desired page.
+- Select ‘Edit’ to get to your chosen page.
 From here, you’ll be able to amend certain aspects of your page through a simple click, drag and drop function.
 We are going to change the Contact header on our site in this example.

 - We clicked on EDIT text, which allowed us to delete ‘CONTACT’ and replace it with ‘GET IN TOUCH’.

-- Once you’re happy with your change(s), click SAVE in the top-right corner of the page, followed by DONE.
+- When you’re happy with your changes, click SAVE, followed by DONE

-As we mentioned earlier, you have two options when deciding who will receive your new, amended Google Optimized page and who will land on the original page:
+As we mentioned earlier, you have two options when deciding who will receive your Optimized page and who will land on the original page: